MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start.md

 This Windows container quick start introduces the product, guides you through deployment options, and then provide hands lab using the product.

+All of these documents assume you have Hyper-V enabled and installed.
+[This guide](https://msdn.microsoft.com/en-us/virtualization/hyperv_on_windows/quick_start/walkthrough_install) tells you how to enable Hyper-V.

 ## Introducing Windows Containers

 These resources introduce the Windows Container technology.
 Start here to gain a basic understanding of Windows Containers.